• Home /

 Most home buyers can get approved for a mortgage 24 months after discharge from Chapter 7 bankruptcy or immediately after discharge from Chapter 13 bankruptcy.

-Waiting periods for both Chapter 7 and Chapter 13 bankruptcies can be reduced for buyers with extenuating circumstances – often by half.
+Waiting periods for both Chapter 7 and Chapter 13 bankruptcies can be reduced for buyers with extenuating circumstances—often by half.

 Common examples of extenuating circumstances include:

-1. Loss of income because of divorce
+1. Loss of income due to divorce

 3. Large medical bills